-Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Selection Noboru Akatsuka 0 Mr. Noboru Akatsuka has been managing banks and companies for many years and has extensive knowledge and experience thereof.
+1 Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Selection Noboru Akatsuka 0 Mr. Noboru Akatsuka has been managing banks and companies for many years and has extensive knowledge and experience thereof.
 The Company believes he will utilize such knowledge and experience to audit the Company, and has appointed him as Outside Audit & Supervisory Board Member.
 Yaeko Ishida (Yaeko Kitadai) 0 Ms. Yaeko Ishida has extensive experience and knowledge as an attorney-at-law, and since she will be able to utilize her professional point of view as an attorney-at-law to audit the Company, the Company believes that she is suitable for the position of Outside Audit & Supervisory Board Member.
-While Ms. Ishida has not been involved in the management of a company, the Company deems that she has thorough knowledge of corporate legal affairs as an attorney-at-law and will be able to properly perform her duties as an Outside Audit & Supervisory Board Member, and has newly appointed her as Outside Audit & Supervisory Board Member.
+While Ms. Ishida has not been involved in the management of a company other than having served as an outside director, the Company deems that she has comprehensive knowledge of corporate legal affairs as an attorney-at-law and will be able to effectively perform her duties as an Outside Corporate Auditor, and has appointed her as Outside Corporate Auditor.